AxxAxx/AxxSolder/README.md

 # AxxSolder Overview
 AxxSolder is a STM32 based soldering controller for JBC C210 and C245 cartridges.
 Two versions are designed around the same PCB and software - one soldering station based on the [JBC ADS stand](https://www.jbctools.com/ad-sf-stand-for-t210-t245-handles-product-2018.html) and one portable version.
 The hardware takes a DC input source of 9-26V.
 The software is written for the [STM32G431KB](https://www.st.com/en/microcontrollers-microprocessors/stm32g431kb.html) and implements a PID for temperature control, LCD driver and sleep function.
 Cases for the station and portable versions are printed and design files are available under [/CAD](https://github.com/AxxAxx/AxxSolder/tree/main/CAD).
-A video showing the soldering station working can be found here: XXX[TODO].
+A video showing the soldering station working can be found under [DEMO](#demo).
 ![coverphoto](./photos/AxxSolder_cover.jpg)
 The schematic for AxxSolder is shown below.
 Both the station and portable versions use the same PCB and software.
 The MCU is a [STM32G431KB](https://www.st.com/en/microcontrollers-microprocessors/stm32g431kb.html) and the PCB footprint allows for either the UFQFPN32 or LQFP32 package.